Explore Jobs

 • There are approximately 6,210 registered hospitals in the U.S.

-When Americans are admitted to one of these hospitals for acute care, they stay an average of 5.5 days.
+Patients admitted to these hospitals for acute care typically stay an average of 5.5 days.

 Healthcare Costs Statistics